Chili Garlic Chicken Recipe (Indo-Chinese Style)

 How do you store leftover chili garlic chicken?

 This dish tastes best when served right off the wok.
 However, if you have some leftovers, then you can store them in an airtight container in the refrigerator for up to 2 days.
 Reheat in a pan until nicely hot.
-The curry will thicken after refrigeration, so add some hot water to correct the consistency.
+The sauce will thicken after refrigeration, so add some hot water to correct the consistency.

 I don’t recommend freezing it.
 It contains cornstarch, which alters the texture once thawed.